CULTURE

 Chefs and authors serve as sensory tour guides, catering experiences that can evoke memory and emotion well after the meal or book is finished.
 It should be no surprise, then, that food and writing have long been dining partners.
 Just as there have been plenty of TV shows dedicated to exploring cuisines and cooking, there too have been a hefty serving of chefs moonlighting as authors (take, for example, Anthony Bourdain’s iconic “Kitchen Confidential”) and authors rehashing their many dining and eating escapades.

 But only a stealthy few have lifted the lid for us to peer over their shoulders and witness the failed recipes, rejection letters, or unpalatable first drafts.
 Until, perhaps, The Bear resharpened the focus on the fizzing creativity—and subsequent mishaps—that froth behind a kitchen’s doors.
 These books accomplish that same whipped-up energy.
-Consider these titles the reading pairing to your vieweing of the FX series on Hulu, which just released all episodes from its new third season.
-From iconic tell-alls to juicy exposés, these food, restaurant, and cooking-related books will have you asking second helpings.
+Consider these titles the reading pairing to your viewing of the FX series on Hulu, now in its third season.
+From iconic tell-alls to juicy exposés, these food, restaurant, and cooking-related books will have you asking for seconds.
 Below, check out the nine books to read now if you can’t get enough of The Bear.

 When Dwight Garner isn’t jotting off a review on the latest tome, the New York Times Book Review critic is eating—or, as the title of this addictive book suggests—thinking about eating.
 Fortunately, reading and eating aren’t mutually exclusive activities, and Garner delights readers with as much gusto for the literary arts as he does for the culinary ones.
 Regaling readers with personal and literary anecdotes all about food, the book bottles the satisfied glow often experienced after a satisfying meal.
 If a juicy dinner party were ever to take form in a book, this would be it.